Metals Allergy Testing

 MetALLS Patch Skin Testing

 Your doctor has suggested you have this test as part of the evaluation at National Jewish Health.
-Patch skin testing is a method of placing small amounts of different substances on the skin for two days and examining the skin for a reaction for several days afterward.
-A positive reaction is red, raised and often itchy.
-This method helps to diagnose a metal or cement allergy and will help your doctor identify the best treatment for you.
+Patch skin testing is a method of placing small amounts of different substances on the skin for 2 days, and examining the skin for a reaction for several days after.
+A positive reaction is red, raised, and often itchy.
+This method helps to diagnose a metal or cement allergy, and will help your doctor identify the best treatment for you.

 Preparing for the Test